akvankorlaar/manuscriptdesk/README.md

 **Important:**

-During the on-screen instructions you have to:
+During the on-screen instructions you have to Enable file uploads

-- Enable the WikiEditor extension.
-- Enable file uploads.

 For the other settings the default options can be used.